 September 15, 2012

 The title on this page, if you didn’t get it, is an homage of sorts to corporate-speak.
-It’s a crime that locally owned farms with operational silos are disappearing, but middle managers complaining about a work group being too siloed is epidemic.
+It’s a crime that locally owned farms with operational silos are disappearing, but middle managers complaining about a work group being too “siloed” is epidemic.

 One thing I’ve always loved about writing CTMQ is that I’m in complete control.
 I can wait a month or a year to write about something.
 I can skip out on a place if my son is not cooperating and come back another day.
 This site is as far from “corporate” as you can get, really.
-(At this time, there are no ads and I haven’t been in serious discussion to add them.
-That’s over six years of free ConnEntertainment for you.
-I’m rambling in this parenthetical because I no longer hate the idea of ads.)

 And so, with that in mind, I threw the whole family in the car to head out to the farthest away winery in the state – aha!
 I had always thought this was the case, but the researcher in me just decided to check.
 Using the most efficient routes to each (that is, highway miles vs. more direct 2-lane roads), from our West Hartford compound, Saltwater Farm in Stonington is 69.5 miles and an hour and 20 minutes away according to Google Maps.
 White Silo clocks in at 69.3 miles away and 1 hour and 19 minutes away.

 I don’t know why, but I had built this place up in my head as being a special place over the years.
 Sure, I have an affinity of our lesser-known towns like Sherman, but that’s about it.
-Our family visit would be during their “Raspberry Festival” which, again for inexplicable reasons, go us way more excited than it should have.
+Our family visit would be during their “Raspberry Festival” which, again for inexplicable reasons, got us way more excited than it should have.

-Here’s what the promo told us: We will be serving 6 small plates of food and desserts prepared with our farm grown raspberries.
+We will be serving 6 small plates of food and desserts prepared with our farm grown raspberries.
 Raspberry S’mores, Brie Quesadillas with Jalapeno Rasberry Sauce, Raspberry Sorbet with Raspberry Scones, Grilled Chicken with Raspberries, Mixed Greens Raspberry Salad, and Raspberry Crisp are scheduled. $5 per plate of food.
 Live music, free farm museum, winery and field tours throughout the day.
 This is a family event.
 Admission is free.